 For nests that were unsuccessful at producing fledged birds, it was usually possible to distinguish between nest sites where a barn owl breeding attempt had failed (presence of deserted eggs or dead young), and nest sites that had not been used by barn owls in that season.
+Given a necessity to disturb the nests as little as possible during the study, as a condition of the license, no other information is available about possible reasons for nest abandonment prior to monitoring visits.
 Key Performance Indicators for each of the proposed survey areas of the BOMS are: